aaronkjacob/Jungle-explorer/README.md

 🌴 Jungle Explorer
-Jungle Explorer is a 2D action-adventure game built with the Godot engine, where players navigate a lush jungle filled with hostile creatures and dynamic combat mechanics.
-Designed to challenge reflexes and strategy, the game features ranged weapons, enemy AI, and fast-paced movement systems.
+Jungle Explorer is a private 2D action-adventure game built with the Godot engine.
+Set in a vibrant jungle environment, the game features fast-paced combat, intelligent enemy AI, and modular gameplay systems.
+This repository is intended for internal development and collaboration.

-🎮 Features
+🎮 Game Overview
-🏹 Bow and Arrow Combat: Engage enemies using a projectile-based weapon system.
+🏹 Combat System: Players use a bow and arrow to defeat enemies with projectile mechanics.

-🐍 Enemy Variety: Includes snake enemies that shoot poison balls and others with dashing mechanics.
+🐍 Enemy AI: Includes snakes that shoot poison balls and other enemies with dashing attacks.

-⚔️ Dynamic AI: Enemies exhibit behaviors like shooting and dashing to keep players on their toes.
+⚔️ Modular Behaviors: Shooting and dashing are implemented as reusable components across entities.

-🌿 Jungle-themed Assets: Custom sprites and scenes that bring the environment to life.
+🌿 Jungle Theme: Custom sprites and scenes evoke a dense, hostile jungle atmosphere.

-🧩 Modular Components: Organized codebase with reusable components for player and enemy behaviors.

-📅 Recent Updates
-Added dashing mechanic for enemies.

-Introduced snake enemy with poison projectile attacks.

-Modularized shooting components for reuse.

-📌 Status
+📁 Project Structure
+Folder / File	Description
+Player/	Player movement, input, and combat logic bow_and_arrow/	Projectile and weapon mechanics enemy_scenes/	Enemy types and their behaviors components/	Reusable scripts for shooting, dashing, and other actions assets/	Sprites, sounds, and other media game.tscn	Main scene for launching the game project.godot	Godot project configuration
+🚀 Development Notes
-This project is actively being developed.
-Contributions, feedback, and ideas are welcome!
+This project is built using Godot Engine and GDScript.

-Would you like me to add installation instructions, contribution guidelines, or a license section?
+To run or edit the game, open the project in Godot and launch game.tscn.

+All assets and scripts are organized for modularity and scalability.

+🛠️ Technologies Used
+Godot Engine (GDScript)

+2D physics and animation

+Custom AI behaviors

+Scene-based architecture

+📌 Repository Status
+This is a private repository under active development.
+Please do not share or distribute any part of the codebase or assets externally.

+🧠 Future Plans
+Add health and damage systems for player and enemies

+Expand enemy variety and jungle hazards

+Implement level progression and scoring